IReport

 iReport was CNN's citizen journalism initiative that allowed people from around the globe to contribute pictures and video of breaking news stories.
-It was similar to Wikinews in that it allowed, and encouraged, ordinary citizens to submit stories, photos and videos related to news of any sort.
+It was similar to Wikinews in allowing, and encouraging, ordinary citizens to submit stories, photos and videos related to news of any sort.
 This ranged from breaking news to a story that a person believed is newsworthy.
 Submissions were not edited, fact-checked, or screened before they were posted.
 Stories that were verified were approved for use on all of CNN's platforms.
 The program was launched on August 2, 2006 to take advantage of the newsgathering capabilities of citizens at the scene of notable events. iReport grew out of another related program: CNN's Fan Zone, which allowed viewers to contribute pictures and video from the 2006 FIFA World Cup in Germany.